BenjaminGrabow/Bookr/README.md

 Bookr is a app where you can buy and compare books.

-The Application is live here
+The Application is live [here](https://bookr-build-week.herokuapp.com/).

 ## Installation